-At www.Architects4Design.com as Architects in Bangalore, we first finalize the floor plan and elevation.
-So that the contract can give a specific and exact cost for the project, Construction cost in Bangalore of any structure, may it be residential or commercial are dependent on some base factors.
+At www.Architects4Design.com, as Architects in Bangalore, we first finalize the floor plan and elevation.
+The contract can give a specific and exact cost for the project; the construction cost in Bangalore of any structure, whether residential or commercial, depends on some base factors.

 |20×30 Construction cost|